vuejs/v2.vuejs.org/src/v2/api/index.md

   Set a property on an object.
 If the object is reactive, ensure the property is created as a reactive property and trigger view updates.
 This is primarily used to get around the limitation that Vue cannot detect property additions.

-  **Note the object cannot be a Vue instance, or the root data object of a Vue instance.**
+  <p class="tip">The target object cannot be a Vue instance, or the root data object of a Vue instance.</p>

 - **See also:** [Reactivity in Depth](../guide/reactivity.html)